RecorderPlayer/rec-discord-bot/README.md

 1. Create a venv environment `python -m venv ./venv` and activate it `source venv/bin/activate`
 2. Create `.env` file in main direction and insert values from `.env.example`
   ```
-  # DEBAG MODE of WebApp.
-If it's true, all exception will show you.
+  # DEBAG MODE of bot.
+If it's true, all exception will stop bot.
   DEBUG_MODE=
   TOKEN=